ArttuYlikotila/Trains/README.md

 This is a small single-page web app for browsing train schedules for a user chosen train station in Finland.

-User enters the name of the train station and the app shows the planned train schedules and live-estimates of the schedule for trains that are not running in planned schedule.
+User enters the name of the train station and the app shows the planned train schedules and live-estimates of the schedule of trains that are not running in planned schedule for the chosen station.

 This app is mainly done with basic JavaScript with a little bit of jQuery thrown in.